alertlogic/al_agents/README.md

 3. Write your change
 4. Write tests for your change (if applicable)
 5. Run the tests, ensuring they all pass
-6. Submit a Pull Request to `contrib` branch using Github
+6. Submit a Pull Request to `master` branch using Github

 ## License